MakJustCode/makjustcode/README.md

 - 🤔 I’m looking for help with C# and ASP.NET
 - 💬 Ask me about React.js, HTML, CSS
 - 📫 How to reach me:
-- ⚡ Fun fact: I build PC's on sparte time
+- ⚡ Fun fact: I build PC's on spare time